^ ^

 Supporting ECS function with hemp-derived CBD can have a considerable impact on your overall health and wellbeing.
 But not all CBD products are the same.
 Some product manufacturers rely on questionable extraction methods that could leave potentially harmful chemical residues behind.
 Others sell low-quality products that contain far less CBD than specified on product labels.
 Since the purity and potency of your hemp-derived products could determine how well they might support ECS function, it’s important to purchase products from a reputable, reliable company like CBDistillery™.

 To learn more about the many potential benefits of ECS support, visit CBDistillery™ to download The Ultimate CBD User Guide, or browse our#CBD Movement™ blog.
 While your there, consider viewing our selection of high-quality CBD tinctures, gummies, capsules, and topicals.
-All CBDistillery™ products are third-party tested for purity and potency and US Hemp Authority™ certified.
+All CBDistillery™ products are third-party tested for purity and potency.
 You can view third-party test results on our product pages or scan the QR code on every product label.

 Additional Sources: